Fender Play Review

-Below, we’ll give you an example of what the lesson path looks like.
-In this specific case, we chose the “electric guitar” and “blues” path for learning.
+Below, we’ll give you an example of what the learning path looks like.
+In this specific case, we chose the “electric” and “blues” path for learning.
 Bonus points if you learn on a Fender Strat.

 This level is where you’ll learn the absolute basics of playing guitar.
-After a quick introduction you’ll learn the 101 stuff – parts of a guitar, how to hold a guitar and pick, the notes, etc. Then you jump right into learning and playing a simple riff.
+After a quick introduction you’ll learn the 101 stuff – parts of the instrument, how to hold a guitar and pick, the notes, etc. Then you jump right into learning and playing a simple riff.

 After that you get into good strumming habits, reading tabs and chord diagrams, common problems beginners face and then another set of riff/song lessons.
-Level 1 then gets rounded out with some basic guitar chords and more riffs/songs.
+Level 1 then gets rounded out with some basic guitar chord formations and more riffs/songs.

-Level 2: Building on the Basics – 23 Lessons
+Level 2: Building on the Basics – 23 Sections

-You’ll also learn more about notes and get introduced to power chords and the 8th note strumming technique.
+You’ll also learn more about notes and get introduced to power chords on the guitar and the 8th note strumming technique.
 They also introduce capo’s, shuffle feeling and how to jam with a bass player.

-Level 3: Taking it Further – 22 Lessons
+Level 3: Taking it Further – 22 Sections

 The next level is similar to the previous in the way it’s structured.
 You start with a warm-up, and then more on to a skill to build your fundamentals, before getting to a riff/song lesson to practice what you learn.